Assessing the overall and partial causal well-specification of nonlinear additive noise models: Causal well-specification in population

 \ref{ass:markov} ensures that

 whenever both are defined.
 This follows from the second rule of do-calculus \citep{pearl2012calculus}.
-After removing edges out of $\mathbf{X}_U$ and conditioning on $\mathbf{X}_{-U}$, dependence between $Y$ and $\mathbf{X}_U$ could only be induced by common unmeasured parents - a contradiction to \ref{ass:markov}.
-Combined with \ref{ass:add-sep}, we get two implications under an additional technical assumption \begin{assb} Let $\left\{A,B,C\right\}$ be a partition of $\left\{1,\ldots,q\right\}$ in model \eqref{eq:SEM}.
-Then,
+After removing edges out of $\mathbf{X}_U$, dependence between $\mathbf{X}_U$ and $Y$ could only be induced by a common ancestor or a path from $Y$ to $\mathbf{X}_U$.
+But, these are all blocked by $\mathbf{X}_{-U}$, on which we condition, by the assumption.